 Licensed Clinical and Forensic Psychologist

 NJ 35SI00606700, NY 024764-01, MI 6301019169, PSYPACT

-Niki Colombino, PhD, is a licensed clinical psychologist who specializes in forensic psychology.
+Dr. Niki Colombino is a licensed clinical psychologist who specializes in forensic psychology.
 She is licensed to practice psychology in New Jersey, New York, and Michigan.
 She is further licensed to practice under PSYPACT.
 Dr. Colombino received her PhD in clinical-forensic psychology from The Graduate Center at John Jay College of Criminal Justice (CUNY).
-Her clinical and research experiences have exposed her to a variety of clinical and clinical-forensic settings, including prisons, psychiatric and forensic-psychiatric hospitals, and community mental health centers.
+Her clinical and research experiences have exposed her to a variety of clinical and clinical-forensic settings, including prisons, psychiatric and forensic-psychiatric hospitals, and outpatient treatment centers.
 Dr. Colombino has completed a variety of forensic mental health assessments in a range of mental health and forensic settings.